kubzej/cypress-playground-trelloapp/README.md

-# Cypress workspace using Trelo App
+# Cypress playground using Trelo App

 This repository is only used to learn the Cypress framework.